 Contacting the Instructor/Office Hours:

 2. Email.
 I will respond to e-mails Monday through Friday.
-Please use the course Email within CourseDen.
+Either use the course Email within CourseDen, or use firstname.lastname@example.org.
+Please include in the subject line which class you are in (or writing to me about).
 Most of the time, I will reply within a few hours.
 Sometimes it may take a day or two (depending on the nature of the question).
 I may or may not respond to e-mails on the weekend.

 Warning:If you ask a question that can be answered by reviewing the syllabus, I will not respond to your question!
 If you do not receive a reply from me within two business days (M-F), you can assume one of two things: (1) You have asked a question that is on the syllabus, or (2) I did not receive your e-mail and you should re-send your message.

 Please feel free to contact me if you have a problem!
 Do not wait until the end of the semester (or until final grades have been posted) to discuss any difficulties that you might be having.